 She won the BAFTA Award for Best Actress in a Leading Role and was nominated for the Academy Award for Best Actress for her role as Elinor Dashwood in drama film Sense and Sensibility (1995), also won the Academy Award for Best Adapted Screenplay and the Golden Globe Award for Best Screenplay - Motion Picture.

-She was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Performance by an Actress in a Supporting Role in a Motion Picture for her role as Gareth Peirce in biographical courtroom drama movie In the Name of the Father (1993).
+She was nominated for the Academy Awards for Best Supporting Actress and the Golden Globe Awards for Best Performance by an Actress in a Supporting Role in a Motion Picture for In the Name of the Father (1993) as Gareth Peirce, and The Remains of the Day (1993) as Miss Sarah "Sally" Kenton.

-She was nominated for the Golden Globe Award for Best Performance by an Actress in a Motion Picture - Comedy or Musical for her role as Dr. Diana Reddin in comedy movie Junior (1994).
+She was nominated for the Golden Globe Awards for Best Performance by an Actress in a Motion Picture - Comedy or Musical for Junior (1994) as Dr. Diana Reddin, Last Chance Harvey (2008) as Kate Walker, Late Night (2019) as Katherine Newbury, and Good Luck to You, Leo Grande (2022) as Nancy Stokes.

 She was nominated for the BAFTA Film Award for Best Performance by an Actress in a Supporting Role for her role as Karen in romantic comedy film Love Actually (2003).